 KSTF Teaching Fellowships combine extensive financial and professional support.
 Fellows receive tuition assistance while participating in a teacher credentialing program, monthly stipends, and grants for professional development and teaching materials.
 STEP encourages all prospective students in Math and Science to apply early!

-The San Francisco Teacher Residency recruits aspiring teachers who are committed to teaching in San Francisco's hardest to staff schools and subjects.
-STEP applicants in math and science are invited to apply for SFTR while they are applying to STEP or after they have been admitted to STEP.
-STEP students who join SFTR are provided with health care for the residency year and an early employment contract with SFUSD.
+The San Francisco Urban Teacher Residency recruits aspiring teachers who are committed to teaching in San Francisco's hardest to staff schools and subjects.
+STEP applicants in math and science are invited to apply for SFUTR while they are applying to STEP.
+STEP students who join SFUTR are provided with a stipend for the residency year and an early employment contract with SFUSD.
 SFUTR requires that graduates commit to teaching in San Francisco for a minimum of three years past the residency.
-Graduates are mentored by SFTR for two additional years after the program.
+Graduates are mentored by SFUTR for two additional years after the program.